-If you get tested at a GP practice, ask the staff how you will receive your results.
+If you get tested at a GP practice, ask the staff how you will get your result.

-If you are using a RAT, follow the instructions provided with the test.
-It is important you do not eat, drink, smoke, brush your teeth or chew gum for 10 to 30 minutes before collecting saliva for a RAT as it may give you an incorrect result.
+If you take a RAT, follow the instructions provided with the test.
+It is important you do not eat, drink, smoke, brush your teeth or chew gum for 10 to 30 minutes before collecting saliva for a RAT since doing these things may give you an incorrect result.

-When will I get my COVID-19 PCR test results?
+When will I get my COVID-19 PCR test result?

-Your GP or the staff at the testing clinic should tell you how long it will take to get your test results — usually, it takes one to 3 days.
+Your GP or the staff at the testing clinic should tell you how long it will take to get your test results — usually, it takes 1 to 3 days.

-If your test result is negative, you will receive an SMS text message or a phone call from the doctor or clinic that took your test.
-If your test result is negative but you have a history of close contact with a case of COVID-19, you must follow the public health directions of the state or territory you are in.
+If your test result is negative, you will get an SMS text message or a phone call from the doctor or clinic that took your test.
+If your test result is negative but you have had close contact with a person who has COVID-19, you must follow the public health directions of the state or territory you are in.
 Check their website for more information.

 If your test result is positive, you will receive a phone call or SMS text message from a doctor or a Public Health Unit to let you know what you should do next.
 You might also be asked about contact tracing.

 The National Coronavirus Helpline does not receive test results.
 If you have any questions about your results, contact the clinic, GP practice or hospital where the test was carried out.